 - 1. Description of a significant life event requiring the student's attendance; - 2.
 Statement describing the degree to which the student had a role in scheduling the event; and - 3.
-Evidence establishing that the student notified the Associate Dean of Student Affairs at the earliest opportunity after the event was scheduled or the exam schedule was announced.
+Evidence establishing that the student notified the e.
+Academic Conduct and Rescheduled/Makeup Exams

+Associate Dean of Student Affairs at the earliest opportunity after the event was scheduled or the exam schedule was announced.